Daumier the Artist: In My Home

 Have you ever attended an art exhibition and purchased a souvenir postcard or print intending to frame it?
 Only to have it relegated to the cupboard or safely put into a hardcover book to frame later?
 Well, that is me also!
 I have just framed my Daumier print from the ‘Paris In The Hunter‘ exhibition and found a home for it on my mantlepiece.

 Do you know much about Daumier?
 Here is some essential information about this Parisian artist that has been given the honour of ‘providing a critical pathway to the next generation of artists’ which include Degas and Lautrec.
+[More details on the life and works of Degas can be found at Artsy]

-Much of his work pokes fun at the Bourgeois class that firstly came under his gaze when he lived in Paris.
+Much of Daumier’s work pokes fun at the Bourgeois class that firstly came under his gaze when he lived in Paris.
 He recorded their lives in a satirical way by exaggerating their actions, activities and ideologies.

 Three collections were on display: the Parisian Way of Life; Art of the Theatre; Revolution, Republic and the New Empire.
 Ideas explored in his works included women’s fashion, family interaction, street scenes, public bathing and picnics.
 ‘A Use of the New Fashion in Underskirts’ comically shows a voluptuous underskirt being used as a parachute.
 ‘Excitement at the Zoo’ exaggerates the stand off between a Parisian gentleman and an Indian elephant.
 (My favourite and now on my mantlepiece.)
 ‘The Battle Between the Schools’ depicts the battle between idealism versing realism.
 The people in these works are full of emotive expressions and comedic movement.